Uber begins mapping public roads in Dallas for its self-driving systems

 Following the crash, Uber halted self-driving tests across the country and laid off 100 of its autonomous vehicle operators.

 In a voluntary safety assessment filed with the NTSB, Uber said that with a newly established systems engineering testing team it’s now better positioned “to reason over many possible outcomes to ultimately come to a safe response,” and that it intends to form a self-driving safety advisory board of outside experts.
-It also said that it spent months testing its self-driving technology on a closed track and completed a lengthy internal review, and that it hired an advisor — former National Transportation Safety Board (NTSB) chair Christopher Hart — to assess its safety culture.
+It also said that it spent months testing its self-driving technology on a closed track and completed a lengthy internal review, and that it hired an adviser — former NTSB chair Christopher Hart — to assess its safety culture.

 In a blog post published in June, head of ATG Eric Meyhofer detailed newly implemented safeguards, such as a training program focused on safe manual driving and monitoring systems that alert remote monitors if drivers take their eyes off the road.
 It now mandates that teams of two employees — “mission specialists” — drive its cars, switching off every two hours.
 And in Pittsburgh, Uber says that those cars operate on a mile-long route between two of its offices in the city’s Strip District and travel no faster than 25 miles per hour, and stay off of the roads at night and during inclement weather.